mrwconsulting/cdk-monorepo/README.md

 - Single source of truth — there’s only one version of each dependency.
 Unified CI/CD — a standardized process can build and deploy every application in the repository.

-This project serves as a template to easily get started on the monorepo journey.
+This project serves as a template to easily get started on the CDK monorepo journey.

 ### What does a Lerna repo look like?